ogradyc01/GoldenCheetah/Translation_GeneralInformation.md

 The idea of this chapter is to give you some insides into translation and localization of GoldenCheetah.
 And the relation between a language configured in GoldenCheetah, the behaviour of the development environment which is used to implement GoldenCheetah and the language configured in the underlying operating system (like Window, MacOS or Linux.)

 _Note: If you run GoldenCheetah on an operating system configured in "english" (System-Locale), and also configure GoldenCheetah to use "english" as UI language, there is not need to read through this chapter.
-Everything will work as you expect for a UI language perspective._
+Everything will work as you expect from a UI language perspective._

 Translation/Localization of software is a huge topic.
 GoldenCheetah has been available in a version which allows the selection of your preferred UI language since a few version - and most of the UI is translated.
 Still - with new features coming out - also the translation has to enhanced to cover those new features.
 So it's an ongoing process to keep the software translated.